 Dubbed “The Greatest Reggae Show on Earth”, the Reggae Sumfest festival is one of the most anticipated staple on the Jamaican entertainment calendar.
 The festival attracts millions from around the world each year, from as far away as Australia, Europe, the USA and the African continent.
 People come to enjoy reggae music in the land of its birth.
 Other genres played include hip hop, pop, rhythm & blues, jazz, and dance hall.

 The festival usually kicks off on a Sunday with a Beach party held at the Aquasol Theme Park.
 Then an “All White Party” held on Monday or Tuesday at Pier 1 On the Waterfront follow by three nights packed with electrifying live performances.

-Originated in the late-18th century, Cropover is where older local cultural characters mix with modern additions to give the festival a character unlike any other in the Caribbean.
+Originated in the late-18th century, Cropover is where older local cultural characters mix with modern additions.
+That gives the festival a character unlike any other in the Caribbean.
 Celebrations are not only vibrantly colorful and full of music, but also reveal all aspects of Barbadian culture.
 The event reveals a mixture of African surviving heritage and Western modern culture through exhibitions of art, craft, music, and dance.

 Barbados’ Crop Over Festival activities and events are many and varied with plenty of things to do for everyone’s taste.
-For the event’s duration, which spans from June to the first Monday of August (The Grand Kadooment), one gets to enjoy great calypso contests, soca concerts, heritage bus tours, arts exhibitions, carnival-like parades and, yeah, awesome Caribbean food.
+For the event’s duration, which spans from June to the first Monday of August, one gets to enjoy great deal of different activities.
+Among them are calypso contests, soca concerts, heritage bus tours, arts exhibitions, carnival-like parades.